 Ultimately, many factors went into my choosing NECO – the school’s warmth and environment, the clinical education curriculum, the professors, the physical beauty of the school, the city of Boston, and more!
 And while I wouldn’t downplay any of these items, when I look back on my choice, I think about the way I felt on interview day and that voice inside of me that knew almost immediately that this was where I wanted to spend the next four years.

-Rachel is a first year OD student from Teaneck, New Jersey.
+Rachel is a second year OD student from Teaneck, New Jersey.
 She graduated from New York University in 2011 and after working for a few years, pursued her post-bac at William Paterson University.
 In her free time, she enjoys reading and watching "The Bachelor."